Doxuno

 GENERAL PROVISIONS

 Entire Agreement: This Agreement constitutes the entire agreement between the parties regarding the subject matter hereof.
 Amendment: No modification shall be effective unless in writing and signed by both parties.
-Severability: If any general provision is held unenforceable, it shall be modified to the minimum extent necessary, and the remaining provisions shall continue in full force.
-Waiver: Failure to enforce any provision shall not constitute a waiver.
-Assignment: The Company may assign this Agreement to any successor or acquirer of all or substantially all of its business.
+Severability (general): If any general provision is held unenforceable, it shall be modified to the minimum extent necessary, and the remaining provisions shall continue in full force.
+No Waiver: A failure to enforce any provision shall not constitute a waiver of future enforcement rights.
+Assignment: The Company may assign this Agreement to any successor or acquirer of all or substantially all of its business; the Restricted Party may not assign this Agreement.
+Survival: The non-competition, non-solicitation, confidentiality, remedies, and governing-law clauses shall survive termination of the underlying employment, contractor, or commercial relationship.
 Electronic Execution: This Agreement may be executed electronically under applicable provincial electronic commerce legislation.

 COMPANY